orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 Market surveillance authorities might request information from the Steward on their policies.

 Steward must know who is their market surveillance authority.
-The CSIRT is the one from the Member State where (in order of priority):
-- the Steward has their main establishment.
-Main establishment is where the decisions related to the cybersecurity of its products with digital elements are predominantly taken
-- the Steward has the establishment with the highest number of employees in the Union

-TODO: Check how this applies to Stewards who do not have a representation in the EU.

-If the Steward has no main establishment in the Union, the appropriate CSIRT is the one from the Member State in which:
-- the authorised representative acting on behalf of the Steward for the highest number of products of that Steward is established
-- the highest number of users of products of that Steward are located
+The same rules apply as for the choice of CSIRT.

 ## Restrictions

-Steward cannot affix the CE marking on the products they publish.
+As Stewards (and open source projects) follow less strict rules than PwDE placed on the market by Manufacturers, Steward cannot affix the CE marking on the products they publish.
+It also means that they do not provide the complete CRA documentations for its Projects.

+They might have an attestation program that provides equivalent documentation to the use of manufacturers.

 References: recital 19